Orchidaceae/AI_palette_recommendation/README.md

 ## reinforcement_palette_recommender.py
-Start with a untrained netwrok or a model of choice and iteratively train model by giving it feedback on presented recommendations.
+Start with a untrained network or a model of choice and iteratively train model by giving it feedback on presented recommendations.

 Example of a test run: